Here’s an important question to ask yourself. Are you creating drama in your life?

 Humans are social creatures.

-Sometimes when we feel frustrated or bored, it’s really social interaction that we are craving.
+Sometimes when we feel frustrated or bored, it’s really social interaction and connection that we are craving.

 That’s when you need to ring your best friend and head off for a coffee, wine, or just a great catch-up.
 If people aren’t available at the time (which often happens as we all have busy lives) take yourself out where there are lots of people and immerse yourself in your surroundings.